swfly/AutoSong/readme.md

 In order to fully leverage the creativity of transformer, the lyrics is always provided in complete as memory prompt: it lets transformer to decide about the timing and structure of the song.

+This project also features AI-assisted development: I have no idea what a transformer is and I let AI did most of the work.
+While, I evetually learned all of them and corrected the code.
+Not a good experience.

 ---

 ## 🎯 Goal of Initial Prototype